-Canon 5D Mark IV versus Leica CL
+Canon 5D Mark IV vs Leica CL

 The Canon EOS 5D Mark IV and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in August 2016 and November 2017.
 The 5D Mark IV is a DSLR, while the CL is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark IV) and an APS-C sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Leica provides 24.1 MP.
+The cameras are based on a full frame (5D Mark IV) and an APS-C (CL) sensor.
+The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is considerably smaller (42 percent) than the Canon 5D Mark IV.
 Moreover, the CL is substantially lighter (55 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.